In this exhaustive guide, we analyze all Honda CR-V generations isolating the best and worst model years for you.

 The Best Years: 2013, 2016

-The 2013 Honda CR-V is frequently praised for its reliability and fewer mechanical issues.
+The 2013 Honda CR-V is frequently lauded for its reliability and fewer mechanical issues.
 It successfully integrated new technological and safety features, which, combined with its smooth ride and comfort, made it a favorite among many.

 The Neutral Year: 2012